medavox/Skeleton-Bones/README.md

 # How does it work?
 </div>

 The library works by creating a drawable based on some **`View`** or **`ViewGroup`**.
 The drawable can listen to a state using data-binding.
-When the state is true the skeleton loader drawable is shown and animated if it has any shimmers added to it.
-Each skeleton drawable has a skeleton object and a skeleton manager which is in charge for manipulating the skeleton, the bones and the shimmer rays.
+When the state is true the skeleton loader drawable is shown (and animated if it has any shimmers added to it).
+Each skeleton drawable has a skeleton object, and a skeleton manager which is in charge of manipulating the skeleton, the bones and the shimmer rays.
 Same applies to BoneDrawables.
 The skeleton is visually created based on the ViewGroup/View that the drawable was bound to and then added as an overlay.
 The skeleton loader drawables are added as temporary foreground drawables.
-Once the state of the loader changes to false, the skeleton or bone drawable is removed and the original foreground is restored given that one was previously present.
+Once the state of the loader changes to false, the skeleton or bone drawable is removed and the original foreground is restored to the one was previously present.

 <br/>